dklimbu/dlpolydocs/source/tutorials/hcmd_tutorial.rst

 .. code-block:: bash

    .
-   integration velocity verlet
+   integrator velocity verlet
    ensemble nvt nhc 0.05 1 3
    .
    .
    .
-   fqcmd  pot=15  points=998  outpts=480  bnd=5  ang=8  wrt=100
+   fqcmd  pot=15  points=998  outpts=480  bnd=5  rmax=2.5  ang=8  wrt=100
    .

 .. note::
     Changes made in ``CONTROL`` file:

     - The integrator is changed to invoke the velocity Verlet algorithm.
-    - The NVT ensemble is maintained through a m-NHC thermostat.
+    - The NVT ensemble is maintained through a NHC thermostat.
     - The simulation length can be shortened since RDFs are calculated using force sampling in classical dynamics.

 This step performs classical dynamics without correction, providing a baseline, which serve as the starting point for subsequent iterations in the IBI process.